JamesSkemp/words/content/post/schopenhauers-relationship-with-aesthetic-contemplation-and-asceticism.md

 +++
-title = "Schopenhauer's Relationship with Aesthetic Contemplation and Asceticism" summary = "Paper on Schopenhauer's discussion of Aesthetic contemplation and asceticism, as seen in <cite>The World as Will and Representation</cite>." draft = false comments = true date = "2003-10-22T22:01:00-05:00"
+title = "Schopenhauer's Relationship with Aesthetic Contemplation and Asceticism" description = "Paper on Schopenhauer's discussion of Aesthetic contemplation and asceticism, as seen in <cite>The World as Will and Representation</cite>." draft = false comments = true date = "2003-10-22T22:01:00-05:00"